 TOTAL 100%

 4. TEST #2 Team Test 30%

 3. TEST #1 20%

-2. JOURNALS 5 x 3% 15%
+2. CLASS WRITE-UPS 4 x 5% 20%

-1. ANALYSIS PAPER 35%
+1. ANALYSIS PAPER 30%

-ATTENDANCE/PARTICIPATION: Experiential learning in the class is essential for meeting the course objectives and attendance is required.
+- ATTENDANCE/PARTICIPATION: Experiential learning in the class is essential for meeting the course objectives and attendance is required.
 One percent will be subtracted for each class or partial class missed since you cannot participate if you are not there.
-Obvious non-participation will also be recorded against you.
+Obvious non-participationor unhelpful participation will also be recorded against you.
 If you don't attend, you cant succeed in the experiential learning aspect, nor should you receive credit for it.
-Students are expected to take active responsibility for their learning, with the assurance that the more they put into the course, the more they will get from it!

-DUE DATES: Late papers without requests for extensions will be penalized by 2 marks per day regardless of reason.
+Students are expected to take active responsibility for their learning, with the assurance that the more they put into the course, the more they will get from it! - DUE DATES: Late papers without requests for extensions will be penalized by 2 marks per day regardless of reason.
 Any extensions must be requested at least 24 hours before the paper is due.
 The instructor endeavors to be flexible but there may be times when an extension is not an option and students should be aware of this and plan ahead.
 Assignments are to be given to the instructor in person unless other arrangements are made.
-The journals must be handed in by the student at the time they are asked for.
-No early or late journals will be accepted.
-There are seven collection dates so you are allowed to miss two without penalty.
+The papers must be handed in by the student at the time they are asked for.
+No early or lates will be accepted.
+There are six collection dates so you are allowed to miss two without penalty.